spiffe/tornjak/examples/tls_mtls/README.md

 ### Redirect from HTTP Port

-Notice that with this new configuration, a curl command to the HTTP port gives the URL of the HTTPS port:
+Notice that with this new configuration, a `curl` command to the HTTP port returns a permanent redirect to the URL of the HTTPS port:

 ```
 curl http://<Tornjak_HTTPS_endpoint>